 - blood tests, including a complete blood count (CBC) to look for inflammatory markers

-The tests that the doctor decides to order will depend on the severity of a person’s symptoms and whether or not they are in one of the higher-risk groups.
+The tests that the doctor decides to order will depend on the severity of a person’s symptoms and whether they are in one of the higher risk groups.

-People who have an increased risk of developing pneumonia should see a doctor or visit an emergency room immediately if they develop flu-like symptoms along with any of the following:
+People with a higher risk of developing pneumonia should see a doctor or visit an emergency room immediately if they develop flu-like symptoms alongside any of the following:

 - chest pain